fifty-five/Calculator-VideoGen/readme.md

 **Energy Model (`prepare_data_wh`)**:
 - Loads experimental data from WAN benchmarks (`exp_wan_all.csv`) and Open-Sora data (`data_55_analysis.csv`)
 - Filters by model type (DiT or U-Net)
-- Combines WAN and Open-Sora datasets
+- **For DiT models**: Combines WAN and Open-Sora datasets
+- **For U-Net models**: Uses only Open-Sora data
-- Splits into train/test (85%/15%) with `random_state=42` for reproducibility
+- Splits into train/test (85%/15%) with fixed random seed for reproducibility
 - **Normalizes features** (steps, resolution, frames) using StandardScaler
 - Saves to `prepared_data_wh.csv` and `future_wh.csv`

 **Runtime Model (`prepare_data_duration`)**:
-- Same data sources as energy model
+- Same data sources and filtering logic as energy model
 - Extracts `duration_generate` from WAN and `Duration` from Open-Sora
+- **For DiT**: Combines both datasets
+- **For U-Net**: Uses only Open-Sora data
 - Removes NaN values with `dropna()`
 - Normalizes features and saves to `prepared_data_duration.csv`